starbops/harvester-mcp-server/README.md

 1. Create a new function in the appropriate file under `pkg/tools`
 2. Register the tool in `pkg/mcp/server.go` in the `registerTools` method
+3. Implement a formatting function to provide human-readable output

 ## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments